Merzasphor/MWSE/docs/source/references/other/csse.md

 * Optimized UI.
 Changing between INFOs should be nearly instantaneous.
 Initial dialogue load time reduced by 60%.
 * Condition variable lists will now always be wide enough to fit the convents.
 Journals, locals, and items will no longer have their IDs cut off.
+* Modified topics/INFOs are highlighted green.
+Deleted topics/INFOs are highlighted red.
+* The window can be filtered to only show modified data.
 * The window can now be resized and maximized.
 * Layout changes:
 	* The sex condition is now under the race condition, instead of above the function/variable list.
 It is not hidden (but is disabled) when viewing journal dialogues.
 	* The journal conditions (name/finished/restart) are shown but disabled for other dialogue types.
 	* The general UI has minor other position layout changes.
+* Select all control (Ctrl+A) now functions in the edit boxes.

 ### Render Window

 * Clicking or otherwise interacting with skinned objects, such as NPCs, no longer consumes the mouse.
 It is now easier to click on objects near actors.
 * Reference rotation is now performed on the world axis, rather than the local axis.
 To rotate on the local axis as it worked in vanilla, hold the alt key.
 * Dropping a reference (using the F key) is more reliable and accurate.
+It works on skinned references as well.
 * References can be group-scaled.
 By holding the alt key when scaling, all selected references will scale together and reposition accordingly.
 * References can be moved onto surfaces.
 By holding the alt key when drag-moving a reference, it will rotate and snap onto the surface under the cursor.
 The context menu (Q) can be used to set the axis to snap to.
 * Extended editor marker support.
 Toggling markers (M) will now also toggle markers supported by the game executable.
 This allows custom markers to be toggled by tagging them with a MRK string and adding a EditorMarker node, or by defining objects whose name begins with or matches "Tri EditorMarker".